Erotemic/ubelt/README.rst

 -  OrderedSet - https://github.com/LuminosoInsight/ordered-set

-Code that is completly optional, and only used in specific cases:
+Code that is completely optional, and only used in specific cases:

-- Numpy - ub.repr2 will format a numpy array nicely by default
+- Numpy - ``ub.repr2`` will format a numpy array nicely by default
-- xxhash - this can be specified as a hasher to ub.hash_data
+- xxhash - this can be specified as a hasher to ``ub.hash_data``
-- Pygments - used by the util_color module.
+- Pygments - used by the ``util_color`` module.

-Also, in the future some of the functionaity in ubelt may be ported and integrated into the ``boltons`` project: https://github.com/mahmoud/boltons.
+Also, in the future some of the functionality in ubelt may be ported and integrated into the ``boltons`` project: https://github.com/mahmoud/boltons.

 Notes.
 ------
-Ubelt will support Python2 for the forseeable future (at least until the projects I work on are off it followed by a probation period).
+Ubelt will support Python2 for the foreseeable future (at least until the projects I work on are off it followed by a probation period).

 PRs are welcome.
 If you have a utility function that you think is useful then